 Best Ways to Track Spending

-Teaching kids to budget, especially in the digital age with so many available tools, can be exciting for them (and you!).
-Budgeting gives them the power and freedom to spend their own money on what they most want.
+Teaching kids to budget, especially in the digital age with so many tools available, can be exciting for them (and you!).
+Budgeting gives them the power and freedom to spend their own money on what they want most.